Clonmacnoise

 Mac Laffey’s Church is part 10th century, but was extended and remodelled in both the 17th and 18th centuries, by which time it was a Church of Ireland parish church.
 It was later abandoned for the smaller and less ornate Temple Connor, which continues to be a parish church to-day.

 The Round Tower was built in 1124.
-It was hit by lightening in 1135 and the top part rebuilt sometime later.
+It was hit by lightening in 1135 and badly damages, and the top part rebuilt sometime later.
 It is now 119 feet high but was once about a third taller.

 Close to the river banks are the remains of the castle built by the Normans in 1214.